 Spring is usually the busiest time of year for the Australian property market, with real estate agents taking advantage of the warmer weather to hold auctions and many homeowners looking to sell property.
 Spring helps to maximise a property’s curb appeal, with real estate looking its best in clear weather and with gardens in full bloom.

 A greater number of properties on the market leads to more choices for buyers and less competition over the same real estate.
-An increase in listings usually outweighs the influx of new home buyers, and Spring is generally thought to be a buyers’ market.
+An increase in listings usually outweighs the influx of new home buyers, making Spring generally thought to be a buyer's market.

 This effect will be most pronounced in areas with bigger property pools, like capital cities of Sydney, Melbourne, Brisbane, Perth, Hobart, and Adelaide.
 While some other coastal areas of NSW and Queensland may also see this boom, rural areas will tend to experience a less concentrated effect.